Ashrith012/FakeNews-Detector/README.md

    - Articles with a score ≤ 0.90 are classified as "Fake News."

 4. **Results Display**
    - The analysis results are presented in a tabular format.

+## File Structure
+* views.py: Contains the core logic for handling requests, news detection, and classification.
+* Templates: HTML files for rendering pages such as login, upload, and results display.
+* Static: CSS and other static assets.